cmg349/minecraft_server_mods/README.md

 ------------------------------------------------------------------------------
 ## **How to install mods locally.**

+> [!NOTE]
+> If you have Minecraft installed on a drive ither than C:, the paths int he instructions will not work for you.
+You will ahve to find where Minecraft is installed and locate your "mod" folder

+### Windows OS
 1. Download packaged mods from this github repo
 2. Click the file "minecraft_server_mod_package.zip"
 3. In the top right next to the .zip file name click the "..." menu button
 4. Select "Download"
 5. When the .zip file finishes downloading it should be found in your Windows "Download" folder.
-6. Nvigate to the "Download" folder.
+6. Navigate to the "Download" folder.
 7. Right click on the "minecraft_server_mod_package.zip" folder and select "Extract All.."
 8. Click "Browse"
 9. Navigate to: *C:\Users\<YOUR USERNAME>\AppData\Roaming\.minecraft\mods*
 10. Click "Select Folder" once at the above location.
 11. Click "Extract" to extract the .jar files from the downloaded package to the *.minecraft\mods* folder location.

-> [!NOTE]
-> "< YOUR USERNAME >" is a variable place holder and should be replaced with your local Windows Username

-If done successfully you should see the following .jar files listed in the *.minecraft\mods* folder:
+If done successfully you should see the following .jar files listed in the *\mods* folder:

 - balm-fabric-26.2-26.2.0.2.jar
 - fabric-api-0.154.2+26.2.jar